List of novelty human election candidates: Darth Vader

 Since 2012, individuals adopting the name of the Star Wars character Darth Vader (Дарт Вейдер) have entered local, presidential, and parliamentary elections in Ukraine.
 "Vader" also participated in political and social activism, notably in Odesa Oblast.

 In Denmark

 Jacob Haugaard

 Daniel Jacob Haugaard (born 12 May 1952) is a Danish-Faroese comedian, actor, musician, composer, writer, TV host and former representative in the Danish Parliament.
 Haugaard ran for every parliamentary election as a joke from 1979 onwards, until he unexpectedly won a seat in the 1994 general election representing the area around Aarhus.
-Running as an independent (though representing SABAE), he attracted 23,253 votes, enough to become one of the local members for the Aarhus area in the Parliament of Denmark from 1994–98.
-He promises of better weather; right to impotency; Nutella in field rations (which was actually implemented); and shorter queues in supermarkets.
+Running as an independent (though representing SABAE - the Union of Conscientiously Work-Shy Elements), he attracted 23,253 votes, enough to become one of the local members for the Aarhus area in the Parliament of Denmark from 1994–98.
+He promised better weather; right to impotency; Nutella in field rations (which was actually implemented); and shorter queues in supermarkets.
 Asylum rated his win in the parliamentary election the 11th greatest prank of all time.